INNOVATION

 wearable massager anthropometrics

-The shape went through a number of refinements until both ergonomics and aesthetics requirements were met.
+The shape went through a series of refinements until both the ergonomic and aesthetic requirements were met.

-Every iteration of the shape has been 3d-modelled, printed on a CNC-machine and tested.
+Each iteration of the shape was 3D modelled, printed on a CNC machine and tested.

 3D modelling in Rhinoceros